cowlike/windows-service-fsharp/README.md

 # Overview

-This is a sample Windows service using .NET Core 3.1.
-The code is based off of the [example on this page](https://csharp.christiannagel.com/2019/10/15/windowsservice/) with some minor modifications.
+This is a sample Windows service using .NET Core 3.1 and F#.
+The code is based off of the [example on this page](https://csharp.christiannagel.com/2019/10/15/windowsservice/).
+After creating the app using the template steps shown below, I hand converted it to F# since the template doesn't handle that, at least not yet.

 ## Creating the service